Local certification of geometric graph classes: Unit-disk graphs

 For a corridor $C$ in $G'_{A,B}$, let $P_A$ be the wall of $C$ decorated with $A$, and let $P_A^-$ be $P_A$ minus its two endpoints (i.e., if $P_A$ consists of the path $x_1,\ldots,x_{r+1}$ plus decorations, then $P_A^-=P_A-\{x_1,x_{r+1}\}$).
 We say that $P_A^-$ is a \emph{reduced decorated wall}, with endpoints $x_2$ and $x_r$.
 We define $L(A)$ to be the subgraph of $G'_{A,B}$ induced by the union of the reduced decorated walls $P_A^-$ in each of the corridors of $G'_{A,B}$.
 We then define the set of special vertices $S$ as the union of all endpoints of the reduced decorated walls $P_A^-$.
 The graph $R(B)$ is then defined as the subgraph of $G'_{A,B}$ induced by $(V(G'_{A,B})\setminus L(A))\cup S$.

 By construction, $G'_{A,B}$ is the graph $g(L(A), R(B))$ obtained from $L(A)$ and $R(B)$ by gluing them along $S$.
 As there are $\log k=O(\log N)$ corridors and the closed neighborhood of each vertex of $S$ contains 4 vertices, the size of $N[S]$ is $O(\log N)$.
+Moreover, the subgraph induced by the closed neighborhood of each vertex of $S$ is independent of $A$ and $B$, and as the vertices of $S$ are pairwise at distance at least 4 apart, the subgraph induced by the closed neighborhood of $S$ is the disjoint union of all subgraphs induced by $N[s]$, for $s\in S$, which is independent of $A$ and $B$.
 The fact that $G'_{A,B}$ is a unit-disk graph if and only if $A$ and $B$ are disjoint is a direct consequence of Lemma~\ref{lem:deco}. \end{proof}

 Using Theorem~\ref{thm:dex}, together with Corollary~\ref{cor:nlogn}, we immediately deduce the following.

 \begin{theorem} The local complexity of the class of unit-disk graphs is $O(n\log n)$ and $\Omega(n^{1-\delta})$ for any $\delta>0$. \end{theorem}